WORC Board of Directors

 Paul Seamans – Paul is a rancher/farmer and life-long resident of Draper, South Dakota, where he mainly puts up hay for sale.
 Paul joined DRA over five years ago because the Keystone XL tar sand oil pipeline is slated to cross his land.
 DRA has helped in his negotiations and dealings with TransCanada.
 Paul is the board Chair of DRA.

 Nancy Hartenhoff-Crooks – Nancy has been a member of Dakota Rural Action for close to twenty years.
 She is co-chair of the DRA Small Farms committee.
 Nancy and her husband live on a small acreage on the edge of Toronto, South Dakota.
 Nancy is the coordinator of disability services at South Dakota State University.
-She is the immediate past Chair of WORC.
+She is a former Chair of WORC.

 Linda Leeuwrik, PH.D. – Linda is a cultural and intellectual historian, with bachelor, masters, and doctoral degrees from Virginia Tech, Georgia State University, and Bryn Mawr College.
 Concerned with clean water, air, and energy, Linda joined the Idaho Organization of Resource Councils, Portneuf Resource Council, and WORC in 2014, eager to be more involved in working on Idaho’s water protection, clean energy future, local foods initiatives, and responsible oil and gas development.
 Linda is a writer and editor and she is politically active, considering another run for elected office.